Call Us

 • “I’m successful, so how can my drinking be out of control?”

-• “I pay my bills, have lots of friends and have a good job.”
+• “I pay my bills, have lots of friends and have a good job”

-• “I only buy expensive alcohol.”
+• “I only buy expensive alcohol”

-• “I haven’t suffered hardship or damage to my life due to alcohol.”
+• “I haven’t suffered hardship or damage to my life due to alcohol”

 Risk factors for a functioning alcoholics

-America’s National Institutes of Health estimate that as many as 20% of all people suffering from alcohol addiction are highly functioning.
+America’s National Institutes of Health estimate that as many as 20% of all people suffering from alcohol addiction are high functioning.
 Most are described as well-educated with good incomes.
 If any of the factors below are familiar with you or someone you love, you might be at higher risk of becoming a functioning alcoholic.

 • Alcohol and depression are inextricably linked, with one often feeding into the other.
-If you have a common mental health disorder, such as depression, this could be a driver to an alcohol problem
+If you have a common mental health disorder, such as depression, this could be a driver for an alcohol problem

 “The vast majority of people who struggle with alcohol don’t necessarily look like they have a problem.
-People often come to me insisting ‘no one at work knows about my alcohol problem’, but as they come through alcohol addiction treatment it emerges that alcohol has often caused them quite significant work problems for years.
+People often come to me insisting ‘no-one at work knows about my alcohol problem’, but as they come through alcohol addiction treatment, it emerges that alcohol has often caused them quite significant work problems for years."

 Dr Niall Campbell, Consultant Psychiatrist at Priory Hospital Roehampton.